Te Mata Estate

-Te Mata Estate is an independent, family-owned Hawke's Bay winery and New Zealand's oldest, in continuous operation since 1895.
+Te Mata Estate is an independent, family-owned Hawke's Bay winery and New Zealand's oldest winery on its original site and vineyard, in continuous operation since 1896.
 The winery produces everything on-premises at their Havelock Hills site near Havelock North, 15 km south of Napier.
-Established in the late 19th century by the Chambers family, the winery and original vineyards were the first to be heritage-protected, and is one of New Zealand's most highly regarded wineries.
+Established in the late 19th century by the Chambers family, the winery and original vineyards were the first to be heritage-protected.
+Unlike other historic New Zealand wineries, Te Mata has operated continuously on the same land since its founding, and is widely regarded as one of New Zealand's most significant wine producers.